shade-117/KNN-projekt/README.md

                                       we rewrote it because it was pretty ugly
 * `geopose/model/new_model.py` - contains the same model, but implemented in pytorch from scratch, inspired by <https://github.com/dfan/single-image-surface-normal-estimation>
-* `geopose/options` - option for model from <https://github.com/zhengqili/MegaDepth>
+* `geopose/train.py` - Working with DistributedDataParallel <https://gist.github.com/sgraaf/5b0caa3a320f28c27c12b5efeb35aa4c>

 Other files are scripts implemented by us.
 Main scripts are:
 * `geopose/train.py` - training script, containing also evaluating on test dataset